AWS Cost Management Guide for CFO's

 Sign up for a free 30-day trial to see it in action!

-The final piece of the puzzle is implementing the financial governance necessary to prevent cost overruns and promote responsible AWS usage among engineers.
+The final piece of the puzzle is implementing Cost Monitoring & financial governance necessary to prevent cost overruns and promote responsible AWS usage among engineers.
 A critical part of this is fostering a culture of cost responsibility in order to eliminate waste and ensure that there aren’t any unexpected bills that impact other areas of the budget.